populse/populse_mia/docs/source/installation/virtualisation_pre_req_windows10.rst

 |

-You have completely installed a virtual Ubuntu which now is able to host.
-You can now follow steps for `populse mia installation in user mode <https://populse.github.io/populse_mia/html/installation/virtualisation_user_installation.html>`_.
+You have completely installed a virtual Ubuntu which is now able to host mia.
+You can now follow steps from **installation** via `populse mia installation in user mode <https://populse.github.io/populse_mia/html/installation/virtualisation_user_installation.html>`_.